coder-mike/microvium/doc/concepts.md

 A bonus of this approach is that the program has already run through its initialization stages by the time it starts executing for the first time on the MCU target, making it generally more efficient.

-## There actually two implementations of the Microvium Engine
+## There are actually two implementations of the Microvium Engine

 Under the hood, the Microvium Engine is actually implemented twice:

-  1. One implementation optimized for embedded MCU targets, running very [lightweight on memory](./native-host/memory-usage.md) and with a small program footprint for particularly constrained devices.
-This engine is sometimes referred to as the _Compact VM_.
+  1. One implementation in portable C code,  optimized for embedded MCU targets, running very [lightweight on memory](./native-host/memory-usage.md) and with a small program footprint for particularly constrained devices.
+This is the version of Microvium you get when you integrate `microvium.c` [into your project](./getting-started.md#restoring-a-snapshot-in-c).

   2. The other implementation is designed to run in desktop-like environments, providing access to advanced features such as source code parsing and integration with existing node.js modules.
-This is sometimes referred to as the _Comprehensive VM_.

-The Microvium npm library is implemented on _both_ of these engines.
-When creating a virtual machine using `Microvium.create()`, it is initially running on the _Comprehensive VM_ engine.
-When restoring a virtual machine from a snapshot using `Microvium.restore()`, Microvium is using the _Compact VM_ engine under the hood (this detail may change in future).
+This is engine is implemented on top of node.js and (offers a CLI](./getting-started.md#install-the-microvium-cli) for executing Microvium scripts, as well as [an npm library](./getting-started.md#hello-world-with-a-custom-nodejs-host) for running Microvium scripts within an existing node.js application.